 - non-stick cooking spray

 You can use seasoned bread crumbs or season them yourself which is what I prefer by adding dried parsley, salt and pepper.

 Dip the eggplant slices in the beaten eggs and then dredge in the breadcrumbs.

-- The secret to getting the baked eggplant crispy is to use cooking spray.
-I’ve tried brushing the eggplant slices with oil, but they come out too greasy and not crispy.
+- The secret to getting crispy baked eggplant is to use cooking spray.
+Do not brush the slices with oil.
+They come out too greasy and soggy.
+Which is not what you want!

 - Use a Cooking Oil Spritzer filled with regular oil and spray each eggplant slice.

-- You can also use non-stick cooking spray.
+- You can also use non-stick cooking spray, like Pam Cooking Spray.

 - Place the tray of eggplant slices in a preheated 425 degree oven.